This is a postmortem about the development and the experiment of my Master’s thesis.

 To make participation in my experiment more appealing to the potential volunteers I made an agreement with a friend of mine who runs a VR arcade.
 He printed discount vouchers to his arcade for me.
 And I inserted this voucher with an envelope and put a sticker on it.
 To have something to give volunteers, something for them to take home.
 In my facebook post, I also targeted people who had never tried VR before, that they could give it a try for free.
 I also appealed to students to help a fellow student with his thesis.
 Some people were just curious about the experiment.
 These steps helped me to get 60 volunteers within 5 weeks.
 Over the summer holiday.
 Most of them were students.
 It was intense, I had almost no free time because I was testing on weekends too.
 But it was worth it.

 I continue to share interesting or funny VR posts in the facebook page.
 I am not the only student doing experiments with VR at our university.
 A colleague of mine started testing a few weeks ago too.
 I made him a moderator of the facebook page and shared my experience with him.
-I have also written a (Czech) document summing up my experience while looking for volunteers.

 What went wrong